fdev31/archx/README.md

 ## TODO

-- share disk images for each distrib
+- Share disk images for each distrib (stacked rootfs)
-- better EFI / boot partition handling
+- More flexible partition schemes

 ### Maybe